miloskroulik/registration/README.md

 REQUIREMENTS
 ------------

 This module requires no modules outside of Drupal core.
+Upon installation it enables the following core modules if they are not enabled yet:

+* Datetime
+* Field
+* Text
+* User
+* Workflows

 INSTALLATION
 ------------